-\subsubsection{Computational Overhead of FairGrad.}
+\subsection{Computational Overhead of FairGrad.}

-We summarize our approach in Algorithm~\ref{alg:fairgradexact}.
-We consider batch gradient descent rather than full gradient descent as it is a popular optimization scheme.
+We summarize our approach in Algorithm~\ref{alg:fairgradexact}, where we have used italic font to highlight the steps inherent to FairGrad that do not appear in classic gradient descent.
+We consider batch gradient descent rather than full gradient descent as it is a popular scheme.
 We empirically investigate the impact of the batch size in Section~\ref{subsec:impact}.
-We use italic font to highlight the steps inherent to FairGrad that do not appear in classic batch gradient descent.
-The main difference is Step~\ref{alg:stepdiff}, that is the computation of the fairness levels for each group.
+The main difference is Step~\ref{alg:stepdiff} (in italic font), that is the computation of the group-wise fairness levels.
 However, these can be cheaply obtained from the predictions of $\fh[^{(t)}_\theta]{}$ on the current batch which are always available since they are also needed to compute the gradient.
 Hence, the computational overhead of FairGrad is very limited.

-\subsubsection{Importance of Negative Weights.}
+\subsection{Importance of Negative Weights.}

-A key property of FairGrad is that we allow the use of negative weights, that is $\left[\Pb\left(\setT_{k}\right) + \sum_{k'=1}^K C_{k'}^{k}\lambda_{k'} \right]$ may be negative, while existing methods often restrict themselves to positive weights~\cite{roh2020fairbatch,iosifidis2019adafair,jiang2020identifying}.
-Furthermore, we show that these negative weights are sometimes necessary.
-Hence, in the next lemma, we provide sufficient conditions so that negative weights are mandatory to learn a fair model with respect to Accuracy Parity.
+A key property of FairGrad is that we allow the use of negative weights, that is $\left[\widehat{\Pb}\left(\setT_{k}\right) + \sum_{k'=1}^K C_{k'}^{k}\lambda_{k'} \right]$ may become negative, while existing methods~\citep{roh2020fairbatch,iosifidis2019adafair,jiang2020identifying} restrict themselves to positive weights.
+In this section, we show that these negative weights are important as they are sometimes necessary to learn fair models.
+Hence, in the next lemma, we provide sufficient conditions so that negative weights are mandatory if one wants to enforce Accuracy Parity.

-\begin{mylem}[Negative weights are necessary.]
-Assume that the fairness notion under consideration is Accuracy Parity (see Example~\ref{ex:accuracyparity}).
+\begin{mylem}[Negative weights are necessary. ] Let the fairness notion be Accuracy Parity (Example~\ref{ex:accuracyparity}).
 Let $\fh[^*_\theta]{}$ be the most accurate and fair model.
 Then using negative weights is necessary as long as

 \end{mylem}